odedlaz/oded.blog/source/_posts/doas-hello-world.md

 Then, Even when I was done, I felt something was missing. `runas`, the tool I wrote, was half-way into becoming a `sudo` replacement and it bugged me I stopped mid way.

-I looked around the web and found an amazing project called `doas` that `runas` on steroids.
+I looked around the web and found an amazing project called `doas` that is basically `runas` on steroids.

 ## What is doas